Francescabazzo/docsify-this-one-page-article/home.md

 Because of the previous challenge, I knew how to login with Bender’s account by exploiting a vulnerability, so I did it by inserting “bender@juice-sh.op’--” in the email line and any password on the password line.

 I went to the “Privacy and Security” section and then to the “Change Password” section.
-I tried to change the password, but I got the error “401 Unauthorized” because “current password is not correct”; this was expected, because I do not know Bender's current password, since I was able to login with his account by exploiting an SQL injection vulnerability, and not by using his credentials.
+I tried to change the password, but I got the error “401 Unauthorized” because “current password is not correct”; this was expected, because I did not know Bender's current password, since I was able to login with his account by exploiting an SQL injection vulnerability, and not by using his credentials.

 By inspecting the HTTP calls of the Password Change on BURP, I noticed that this process happens through an HTTP GET call and that current and new passwords are submitted in clear text:
 <pre>